datacite/blog/source/posts/auto-update-has-arrived.html.md

 #### Q. What do I need to do to sign up for auto-update?

 You need to grant permission to Crossref and DataCite to post information to your ORCID record.
-You can do this today by using the Search and Link wizard for DataCite available through the ORCID Registry or the DataCite [Metadata Search](http://search.labs.datacite.org/) page.
+You can do this today by using the Search and Link wizard for DataCite available through the ORCID Registry or the [DataCite Search](https://search.datacite.org/) page.
 We also have added a new ORCID Inbox, so that you can receive a message from Crossref or DataCite if they receive a datafile with your iD, and you can grant permission directly.
 See [more on the ORCID Inbox](http://support.orcid.org/knowledgebase/articles/665437-the-orcid-inbox).

 #### Q. Will Crossref and DataCite be able to update my ORCID record with already published works for which I did not use my ORCID iD?